micmejia/bible-dump/NKJV/Hebrews/Heb 4.md

 again He designates a certain day, saying in David, "Today," after such a long time, as it has been said: "Today, if you will hear His voice, Do not harden your hearts."

 ###### 8
-For if [^b]Joshua had given them rest, then He would not afterward have spoken of another day.
+For if Joshua had given them rest, then He would not afterward have spoken of another day.

 ###### 9
 There remains therefore a rest for the people of God.